 - Reviewing the trust’s terms

 - Evaluating and paying the decedent’s just debts

 - Selling property or distributing the property to heirs and beneficiaries

 - Paying the trust creator’s income taxes, as well as any other taxes that may be due

-Schedule A Consultation With A Skilled Estate Planning Attorney
+Schedule A Consultation With A Skilled Estate Administration Attorney

-Often a trust can be complicated to successor trustees (the people named to manage the trust assets when the trust creator is no longer able) to understand.
-This is the time when a skilled estate planning attorney can guide you.
+Often a trust can be complicated for successor trustees (the people named to manage the trust assets when the trust creator is no longer able) to understand.
+This is the time when a skilled estate administration attorney can guide you.